 Let’s look at a few uses of the word grace in the Bible.
 These instances were used by the apostles after the Savior’s death.

-The first New Testament reference that gives substantial information about grace is found in Array.
+The first New Testament reference that gives substantial information about grace is found in Acts 15.
 Paul was listening to church members arguing over the issue of circumcision for Gentiles.

 Jesus did not teach the gospel to the Gentiles during His life, so this was a relatively recent issue.
 Paul, deciding he’d heard enough or perhaps was tired of the debate, stood up and reminded them they had been instructed to teach the Gentiles and that the issue of circumcision had already been dealt with.

 Circumcision as a religious symbol ended with the atonement of Jesus Christ.
 It was through this atonement that we are saved, not through the act of circumcision, which had been intended to remind men of God’s covenant with Abraham.
 Therefore, we learn that grace comes through Jesus Christ, and that it is only through Him that we can be saved.

 The next instance is recorded in Romans 3.
 Paul is again coping with disagreements over circumcision.
 He reminds them that all men are sinners and that circumcision is not going to save anyone from his sins.
 In verses 23 to 25, he writes:

 (F)or all have sinned and fall short of the glory of God, being justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed.